University of Birmingham - College of Arts and Law

 Key Summary

-Discover why we are the UK university most targeted by top graduate employers ('Graduate Market in 2024' High Fliers report) at our on-campus Postgraduate Open Day.
+Discover why we are the UK university most targeted by top graduate employers ('Graduate Market in 2024' and 'Graduate Market in 2025' High Fliers reports) at our on-campus Postgraduate Open Day.

 Enhance your skills and advance your career as an English language teacher.
 You'll discover linguistic theories and methods for teaching English to speakers of other languages.
 Study from anywhere in the world and start applying practical skills from day one in your classroom.